FormidableLabs/victory-docs/src/screens/docs/components/native/ecology.md

   }
 ```

-Just like Victory, Victory Native components will default data when no props are provided.
+Just like Victory, Victory Native components will use default data when no props are provided.
 Press `⌘ + R` in the simulator to refresh the app and see your changes.

 ### 3. Add Data and Styles